94,99 €

 • Gebundenes Buch

-Green Etching Techniques for MEMS Applications delivers an essential and comprehensive exploration of sustainable, fluorine-free etching methodologies for micro-electro-mechanical systems (MEMS).
-With growing environmental concerns around traditional MEMS fabrication, this book addresses a critical issue need by detailing advanced, eco-friendly alternatives that mitigate environmental impacts without compromising technical performance.
-Covering a spectrum of innovative etching technologies, from dry and wet chemistries to electrochemical and AI-enhanced hybrid methods, the book offers…mehr
+Green Etching Techniques for MEMS Applications: Sustainable, Fluorine-Free Etching Methods for Micro-Electro-Mechanical Systems delivers an essential and comprehensive exploration of sustainable, fluorine-free etching methodologies for micro-electro-mechanical systems (MEMS).
+With growing environmental concerns around traditional MEMS fabrication, this book addresses a critical issue by detailing advanced, eco-friendly alternatives that mitigate environmental impacts without compromising technical performance.
+Covering a spectrum of innovative etching technologies, from dry and wet chemistries…mehr

 Produktbeschreibung

-Green Etching Techniques for MEMS Applications delivers an essential and comprehensive exploration of sustainable, fluorine-free etching methodologies for micro-electro-mechanical systems (MEMS).
-With growing environmental concerns around traditional MEMS fabrication, this book addresses a critical issue need by detailing advanced, eco-friendly alternatives that mitigate environmental impacts without compromising technical performance.
+Green Etching Techniques for MEMS Applications: Sustainable, Fluorine-Free Etching Methods for Micro-Electro-Mechanical Systems delivers an essential and comprehensive exploration of sustainable, fluorine-free etching methodologies for micro-electro-mechanical systems (MEMS).
+With growing environmental concerns around traditional MEMS fabrication, this book addresses a critical issue by detailing advanced, eco-friendly alternatives that mitigate environmental impacts without compromising technical performance.
 Covering a spectrum of innovative etching technologies, from dry and wet chemistries to electrochemical and AI-enhanced hybrid methods, the book offers practical guidance, robust theoretical foundations, and insights from real-world industrial case studies.
 It is a crucial resource for professionals, researchers, and students dedicated to advancing the sustainability of MEMS fabrication.
-Key Selling Points: * Thorough analysis of fluorine-free, environmentally friendly MEMS etching alternatives. * Coverage of emerging technologies, including supercritical CO¿, ionic liquids, and gas-phase selective etching. * Exploration of AI-driven process optimization for sustainable and efficient MEMS manufacturing. * Detailed industrial case studies highlighting successful implementation and scalability. * Clear discussions on regulatory drivers, market trends, and future roadmaps for sustainable microfabrication.
+Features: * Thorough analysis of fluorine-free, environmentally friendly MEMS etching alternatives * Coverage of emerging technologies, including supercritical CO¿, ionic liquids, and gas-phase selective etching * Exploration of AI-driven process optimization for sustainable and efficient MEMS manufacturing * Detailed industrial case studies highlighting successful implementation and scalability * Clear discussions on regulatory drivers, market trends, and future roadmaps for sustainable microfabrication

 Autorenporträt

 Kaiying Wang received his PhD in condensed matter physics from the Institute of Physics, Chinese Academy of Sciences.
-He joined University of South-Eastern Norway (USN) in 2007 as an associate professor and was promoted to professor in 2010.
+He joined the University of South-Eastern Norway (USN) in 2007 as an associate professor and was promoted to professor in 2010.
 His research interests focus on micro-fabrication and nanotechnology, electrochemistry, photochemistry and nanodevices for environment and energy applications.
-For teaching, he has taught the microfabrication (MFA4000, master) and Nanotechnology (TSE3120, bachelor) at University of South-eastern Norway from year 2010.
-Meanwhile, he has participated in several national and European projects related to the micro/nano fabrication technology.
-The related education programmes at USN include: (1) Sensor Systems and Innovation (2) Smart Systems Integrated Solutions (3) Micro- and Nano Systems Technology.
+For teaching, he has taught the Microfabrication (MFA4000, master) and Nanotechnology (TSE3120, bachelor) at the University of South-Eastern Norway since 2010.
+Meanwhile, he has participated in several national and European projects related to micro/nano fabrication technology.
+The related education programmes at USN include: (1) Sensor Systems and Innovation (2) Smart Systems Integrated Solutions, and (3) Micro- and Nano Systems Technology.